Fixing Error Code 228 on Your Lennox® Furnace

-This shows your HVAC equipment couldn’t adjust its pressure switch before turning on.
+This shows your HVAC equipment couldn’t correct its pressure switch before turning on.
 As a result, your system will not run for safety reasons.

 Repairing or replacing this part is a task for the Experts at Winnipeg Supply Service Experts in Winnipeg.
-Our NATE-certified technicians are among the brightest in the industry.
+Our NATE-certified technicians are among the best in the industry.
 They’re well-qualified to handle all of your heating needs, including fixing a furnace error.

 How a Pressure Switch Works

 This part plays an important duty as your furnace prepares to work in your space.